Zilliqa/apidocs/source/index.html.md

 }
 ```

-Returns the number of TX epochs in the network so far represented as `String`.
+Returns the number of TX epochs in the network so far represented as a `String`.

 ### HTTP Request